jorammutenge/IS537-Project/README.md

 This brings me to the main question of my project: What’s in a Hollywood Wall Street movie?
 My plan of attack was to do a data analysis investigation of the 13 movies Nick listed in his blog.

 ## Building the dataset
-I wrote a Python script to scrape the data from the blog post using Requests and BeautifulSoup libraries.
+I wrote a Python script `scrape_data.py` to scrape the data from the blog post using Requests and BeautifulSoup libraries.
 The data was then converted into a dataframe with Pandas library.

 Not all movies had scripts freely available online.
-So I downloaded subtitles for each movie `.srt` files and wrote a Python script that converted them to `.txt` files.
+So I downloaded subtitles for each movie `.srt` files and converted them to `.txt` files.
 This allowed me to perform some text analysis on them.
+Finally, I wrote a Python script `create_script_df.py` to read the contents from each `.md` file and create a dataframe.

 Finally, I added the rating and duration of each movie that I got from IMDb.
 I now had full data set with 13 rows and 6 columns.